The advice sheets below have the latest information on other business advice. If you need more advice call 01753 475111 (Regulatory Services option).

 These records must include:

-'Reasonable costs' include costs reasonably incurred by the seller to comply with this legislation and to communicate information about the charge to customers and might include obtaining legal advice, staff training and providing customer notices about the charge as examples.
+'Reasonable costs' include costs reasonably incurred by the seller to comply with this legislation and to communicate information about the charge to customers; it might include, for example, obtaining legal advice, staff training and providing customer notices about the charge.

 The seller must keep the aforementioned records for a period of three years beginning 31 May in the reporting year following that to which the record relates and must supply a copy to the Secretary of State.
 The Secretary of State will in turn publish these records.
 The records must be submitted electronically via the Department for Environment, Food and Rural Affairs' dedicated Carrier Bags Charge Reporting Portal.